ayrat555/fang/README.md

 Example:

-If your hour is UTC + 2 and you would like to schedule at 11:00 all days, your expression will be this one.
+If your timezone is UTC + 2 and you want to schedule at 11:00:

 ```rust
  let expression = "0 0 9 * * * *";